 Who is Dr. Who?

-Dr. Who first appeared in black and white on 23 November 1963.
+The show first appeared in black and white on 23 November 1963.
 Since that time, it has gone through many changes and has broadcast over 700 episodes.
-Ten actors have taken on the role of the Doctor over the years.
+Eleven actors have taken on the role of the Doctor over the years.
 The spawning of a new Doctor is called regeneration.
 The Doctor regenerates his body, conveniently allowing a new actor to take on the role.

 The show was originally intended to present an educational view of history for children.
 The educational theme was soon dropped, and science fiction elements quickly took over as the main plotline.
-Dr. Who would battle many villains, such as his nemeses the Daleks and the Cybermen.
+The Doctor would battle many villains, such as his nemeses the Daleks and the Cybermen.

 Before it became a cult favorite, Dr. Who was regarded as long-running joke.
-The special effects used in the early series were widely laughable.
+The special effects used in the early series quickly became dated, making them seem laughable by modern standards.
 Comparing the special effects at the time to the effects used in films today is similar to comparing two tin cans and a piece of string with a mobile phone.
-Dr. Who only needed to run upstairs to escape the terrifying force that was the bubble-wrapped tin can on wheels, the Daleks.
+The Doctor only needed to run upstairs to escape the terrifying force that was the tin can on wheels, the Daleks.

 Even though the special effects were laughable, the show was considered by some to be too upsetting for children.
 Mary Whitehouse, a moral campaigner in the 1970s, made a number of complaints to the BBC.
 These complaints only led to an increase in the popularity of the show.

-The vehicle used to transport Dr. Who and his always female assistant around the universe was known as the Tardis.
-This was basically a 1950s London police box.
+The vehicle used to transport The Doctor and his companions around the universe was known as the TARDIS.
+This appeared to be a 1950s London police box.
 Although about the size of a portable toilet cubicle from the outside, once inside, it became very spacious.
-With its white interior and hi-tech chrome feel, it was remarkably similar to an 1980s bachelor pad.
+Although the interior appearance changed dramatically over the years, in its early days it had a white interior and hi-tech chrome feel.

 I realize that it may seem nit-picky, but the article is incorrect in two respects: Doctor Who is, and always has been, too popular to be considered a 'cult' TV show; and the Doctor's companion(s) is/are not "always female".
 One of the first companions was a man (Ian Chesterton, who joined the Doctor in the first episode) and many more followed.